3-manifolds/SnapPy/doc_src/installing.rst

 Python Modules for Linux
 ------------------------

-If you want SnapPy to use the system version of Python, for example to incorporate SnapPy in your own Python scripts, below are short recipes for doing this on most common Linux system.
+You can also use SnapPy with your Linux system's version of Python, for example if you want to incorporate SnapPy in your own Python scripts.
 These instructions assume you have system administrator (superuser) privileges to install software packages from your Linux distribution.
-(If you're not a superuser, you can still use the `Linux app`_ or try `Conda`_.)
-For other Linux systems, try the one closest to yours below, and if that fails, follow the instructions for `generic Unix`_.
+(If you're not a superuser, use either the `Linux app`_ or `Conda`_.)

-The first step is to install Python and other requirements.
+The first step is to install Python and other requirements; here's how to do that on the most popular kinds of Linux:

 + **Ubuntu/Debian/Mint/MX Linux/Elementary:** Tested on Ubuntu 24.04::